 The Piaggio designers have put a lot of effort into the body: the new LED turn signals are optically integrated flush into the front shield.
 At the rear, narrow LED indicators compete with a Fiat 500-style LED taillight.
 The wider handlebars improve ergonomics.
 This is also due to the newly formed benches.
 Depending on the model, they are upholstered differently.
 The seating position is good as usual, but sublime and fits perfectly with the grandeur of the Vespa GTS.

 Four model variants are on offer: GTS, GTS Super, GTS Super Sport and GTS Super Tech.
 The equipment differs, for example, in the attachments and colors.
 The prices of the GTS 300 range from 6999 euros to 7499 euros.
 The GTS 125 costs 1000 euros less each.
 The performance of the model variants is the same: almost 24 hp for the Vespa GTS 300 and 14 hp for the Vespa GTS 125.
-The footwell or the storage area for the shod feet could be a little larger.
-But well, who cares about the banal and functional dimensions of a style icon?
+The footwell or the storage area for the shod feet might be a little larger.
+But well, who cares regarding the banal and functional dimensions of a style icon?

 From now on, everything is started uniformly using a keyless system.
 Means: having the key with you is enough.
 As a GTS 125, the Vespa has a switchable automatic start & stop as standard.
 The big sister does without it.
 A total of 14 paint finishes are available.
 Super Sport and Super Tech are adorned with jagged color accents on the front fender, in the three inlet openings of the “tie” on the lower leg shield and on the rear fender cheeks.
 Depending on the model, the mirrors, the lamp ring of the LED headlight and the rear grab handle for the passenger are chrome-plated or glossy black.
 The controls on the handlebars are uniformly embedded on a chrome plate.